SandyRodger/LS170-171/olly_chats.md

 Questions:

 - Why is my `code` command all messed up in my LS180 folder?
-How do I (and should I even both to) fix this?
+How do I (and should I even bother to) fix this?
+- Basically all of LS170:lesson 4 doesn't work on my AWS - can we look at that

+Discuss:

+- chapter days
+-

+Mini-ideas for Olly's business:

+- An AI program that takes your schedule/productivity information and advises on what's working/not working. ie "I see that on days when you skip breakfast you get 0.45 hours more work done.Maybe you should skip breakfast".